 Growing up, it was on Sundays we would enjoy Roast Beef.
 As an adult, I make these on long weekends during the cooler months.
 There is just something about having a marvelous hearty roast to serve for dinner.
 If you have leftover roast beef, you can always turn it into delicious warm roast beef sandwiches.

 Beef roasts are quite uncomplicated to make.
-Often I have put them in a crockpot, but there is something about slow-roasted roast beef that is so hard to resist.
+Often, I put them in a crockpot, but there is something about slow-roasted roast beef that is hard to resist.

 How to Choose the Best Beef

 This recipe works well for most cuts of beef when making roast beef.
-You can use most cuts of boneless roasts, from a rib-eye roast to a rump roast, a top sirloin roast, top round roast, bottom round roast, or even an eye of round roast.
+You can use most cuts of boneless roasts, from a rib-eye roast to a rump roast, a top sirloin roast, a top round roast, a bottom round roast, or even an eye of round roast.
 All of these cuts taste quite good.

-Often my choice depends on what is available or on sale.
-This last week it happened to be that ribeye roasts were on sale.
-These are also known as standing rib roasts when the bone is left in the roast.
+Often, my choice depends on what is available or on sale.
+This last week, ribeye roasts happened to be on sale.
+These are also known as standing rib roasts, which are when the bone is left in the roast.

 The one cut of beef I do not recommend for roasting is a chuck roast.
 Chuch roasts need a longer amount of time to cook to become tender.
 You should braise a chuck roast.